-- 1.1 What is the site allocation plan for? - 1.1.1 The purpose of producing this document is to set out Copeland's supply of development land to meet the Borough's needs for the fifteen year horizon of the Local Plan. - 1.1.2 The 'headline' figures for how much land is needed are based on documents in the Local Plan evidence base, available on the Borough Council web site.
-They are based on independent data sources and research, and have been verified by the debate that accompanied the production of the Core Strategy, and the public examination which endorsed it. - 1.1.3 We now, therefore, have to give a firm base to the Local Plan by identifying the land which will make up that supply.

-1.2 What does this document do?

-- 1.2.1 There are several elements to the site allocation process: - It takes forward the strategic policies of the Local Plan Core Strategy.
+- 1.1 What is the Site Allocations and Policies Plan for? - 1.1.1 The purpose of producing this document is to set out Copeland's supply of development land to meet the Borough's needs and growth aspirations for the fifteen year horizon of the Local Plan.
+The Core Strategy sets out the strategy for growth in the borough and the Site Allocations and Policies Plan will identify the pieces of land that will deliver this growth. - 1.1.2 The 'headline' figures for how much land is needed are based on documents in the Local Plan evidence base, available on the Borough Council website.
+They are based on independent data sources and research, and have been verified by the debate that accompanied the production of the Core Strategy, and the public examination which endorsed it. - 1.1.3 We now, therefore, have to give a firm base to the Local Plan by identifying the land which will make up that supply. - 1.2 What does this document do? - 1.2.1 There are several elements to the site allocation process: - It takes forward the strategic policies of the Local Plan Core Strategy.
 The Core Strategy was adopted in December 2013 following wide consultation and a public examination.
 It gives us the basic principles of how land will be earmarked for development in order to meet the sustainable growth objectives of the strategy; - It chooses which sites in the identified supply are suitable to be allocated now for development over the next 15 years; - It evaluates the supply of land available for employment development, to see if any undeveloped sites would be better put to other uses (this is a Government requirement); - It checks that there is enough open space and other recreational land to support a good quality of life, and that it is protected from development.

-Note that the site allocation plan is a part of the Local Plan.
+Note that the Site Allocations and Policies Plan is a part of the Local Plan.
 So the following questions must be asked of any site that has been proposed for development.

-Does it meet the development strategy (and, therefore, the Government's national planning policy)?
+Does it meet the Development Strategy (and, therefore, the Government's national planning policy)?
 Is it OK in terms of sustainable development (see the Sustainability Appraisal published with this document)?
 Will it help to meet the needs of the Borough and its communities, and provide a sound basis for economic growth?